-James E. Bransford, the eldest of five children was born and raised in a small town in Maryland.
-A product of segregated schools, Jim was accepted at Princeton University, but opted to attend a historically Black college, Lincoln University.
-Jim also attended the University of Maryland, served in the Army during the Korean War and eventually attended and graduated from Macalester College with a biochemistry degree in 1957.
-Jim married, raised a family and shared with his children his love of literature, music and theater.
+James E. Bransford was born on December 11, 1930, the eldest of five children of Aurora and Hugh L. Bransford, Jr. They were raised in a small town in Maryland.
+A product of segregated schools, Jim was accepted at Princeton University but opted to attend a historically Black college, Lincoln University.
+Jim also attended the University of Maryland, served in the Army during the Korean War, and eventually attended and graduated from Macalester College with a biochemistry degree in 1957.
+Jim married, raised a family, and shared with his children his love of literature, music, and theater.
 Tanya is currently the Presiding Judge in Hennepin County Juvenile Court.
 Daughter Traci practices law in New York City.

 Jim was an active community member and a successful research chemist at Honeywell and the V.A.
 Hospital.
 He served on the Maplewood Human Rights Commission and judged many local and state science fairs.
 During this period, Jim waged a monumental battle with alcoholism.
 He lost his career, marriage, home and nearly lost his life in two car accidents.
 Jim entered chemical dependency treatment SEVEN times.
 May 21, 1974 marked the beginning of his 32 years (to date) of sobriety.